 - On-call 24 hours a day for your birth starting at 38 weeks, until the baby is born.

 - Continuous support during labor, delivery, and the immediate postpartum period.
 Support may begin at home, or when you get to the hospital, depending on your labor.
-I’ll stay until you’re feeling settled in after the birth, usually an hour or so, and answer any questions you might have about initial breastfeeding and newborn care.
+I’ll stay until you’re feeling settled in after the birth, usually an hour or so, and I can help with initial feeding if desired.

-- One postpartum home visit where I’ll give you my notes from the birth, help process the experience, and check in on how the new family is doing.
+- One postpartum home visit where we can discuss your birth experience and talk about how you and your family are doing.
+I can help with feeding, newborn care questions, and provide further resources, if needed.
 (Please note: Nora in the Nest also provides Postpartum Doula Care, and you may be interested in a package combining birth and postpartum services!
 Click here for more information about Postpartum Doula services, and here for information about packages!)